MCW GLOBAL AWARDS ALUMNI VENTURES FUND GRANTS

 As recipients of the AVF grant, each individual will receive financial support and a year of professional mentorship to help turn their vision plans into concrete community-based projects.
 To date, MCW Global has awarded 17 AVF grants totaling more than $61,000 granted since the fund’s founding in 2009.

-These four young leaders bring a range of experience and interest to their projects, from linking the United Nations’ Sustainable Development Goals and local volunteerism to training individuals in First Aid and from diversifying educational opportunities to combating gender stereotypes.
+These four young leaders bring a range of experience and interest to their projects, from linking the United Nations’ Sustainable Development Goals and local volunteerism in Egypt to training individuals in First Aid in Nigeria and from diversifying educational opportunities in India to combating gender stereotypes in Vietnam.

 “AVF gives young leaders the unique opportunity to execute a project that is important to them and their community,” says Sharon Kess, a co-founder of the fund.
 “AVF grants provide the resources and mentoring to help optimize this process.”

 Charmaine Peart-Hosang, a member of the AVF selection committee, adds “AVF provides the needed funds, mentors, and networks to elevate young leaders to further build and showcase their areas of local change and contribute towards global change.”